-On the export side, Slovenia has regained export market share since 2013.
+On the export side, Slovenia has regained export market shares since 2013.
 This trend strengthened in the first half of 2014 following the substantial market share losses suffered between 2008 and 2012 (Graph 1.2).
-Other indicators, such as the European Commission's export performance indicator, (1) offer a slightly more positive picture already as from 2010 (Graph 1.3).
-Despite a significant underperformance in 2009, export performance measured by this indicator evolved thereafter in line with the euro area and outperformed it in 2011.
-Even though Slovenia lagged behind peers such as the Czech Republic, Hungary, Poland and Slovakia between 2009 and 2012, the gap was reduced significantly in 2013.
+Other indicators, such as the Commission's export performance indicator (1) offers a slightly more positive picture already as of 2010 (Graph 1.3).
+Despite a significant underperformance in 2009, export performance measured by this indicator evolved thereafter in line with the EA and outperformed it in 2011.
+Even though Slovenia lagged behind peers such as the catching up Visegrád member states Czech Republic, Hungary, Poland and Slovakia between 2009-2012, the gap was reduced significantly in 2013.

-(1) This indicator measures the increase in the value of exports of goods and services relative to the increase of exportweighted imports of goods and services of 36 trading partners.
+(1) The Commissio's export performance indicator measures the increase in the value of exports of goods and services relative to the increase of export-weighted imports of goods and services of 36 trading partners.